crisischris/change_detector/README.md

 # change_detector
 Change Detector is a command line application written in c++ using openCV library and Xcode.
-Program is primarily for detecting minor alterations in (2) almost identical images.
+Primarily for detecting minor alterations in (2) near identical images.
 I wrote this because I found myself in a situation where I needed to detect minor changes in my architectural drawings and was having major troubles distinguishing small changes.

 Image 1 - original image<br/>